Retirement investing — the idea is to build a portfolio that can generate income while you sit back and relax after decades of work.

 Some of the best stocks to help you fund your retirement aren’t the so-called meme stocks or other flashy trends, which can fluctuate wildly in value.
 Instead, dividend stocks with a reasonable expectation of returns are more likely to provide you with a chance at steady income during retirement.
 Dividends offer a regular payout, based on the number of shares you own.

-Industrial company 3M has seen dividend growth for 63 years.
+Industrial company 3M (MMM) has seen dividend growth for 64 consecutive years.
 This company is what’s known as a Dividend Aristocrat.
 These are companies, listed as part of the S&P 500 index, that have consistently paid dividends — no matter what’s going on with the market or the economy — at least once a year for at least 25 years.

 3M operates in numerous fields, including health care, consumer goods and safety.
-There are numerous well-known brands owned by 3M, such as Post-it and Scotch-Brite, which makes the company a staple in the United States and likely to have long-term staying power.
+There are numerous well-known brands owned by 3M, such as Post-it and Scotch-Brite, which make the company a staple in the U.S. and likely to have long-term staying power.

-Coca-Cola is one of the most recognizable companies and has been paying dividends for 59 years.
-In addition to its flagship soda, Coca-Cola produces a number of non-alcoholic beverages and sells bottled water.
-Coca-Cola has long been a staple in the United States and elsewhere and has long-term potential staying power.
+Coca-Cola (KO) is one of the most recognizable companies and has been paying dividends for 61 years.
+In addition to its flagship soda, Coca-Cola produces a number of non-alcoholic beverages and also sells bottled water.
+Coca-Cola has long been a staple in the U.S. and elsewhere and has long-term potential staying power.

 Dividend yield: 3.99%

-Utilities are often considered good choices for retirement portfolios, due to their dividends, as well as the fact that we rely heavily on them in the United States to keep things running.
+Utilities are often considered good choices for retirement portfolios, due to their dividends as well as the fact that we rely heavily on them in the U.S. to keep things running.

-While the dividend yield for Procter & Gamble might be a bit lower than some others on this list, the company has been making dividend payouts for 65 years.
-Procter & Gamble is well-known for its consumer products in the areas of beauty and grooming, as well as feminine products, baby care and health care.
+Procter & Gamble (PG) has been making dividend payouts for 66 consecutive years.
+Procter & Gamble is well-known for its consumer products in the areas of beauty and grooming, as well as in feminine care, baby care and health care.
 Many of the products consumers use on a regular basis are from Procter & Gamble brands, and they are often staples that remain in demand even during recessions and adverse market events.

-Rounding out a retirement portfolio with real estate can help you with diversity over time.
-Realty Income Corp. has only been on the Dividend Aristocrat list for a short period of time, with it paying dividends for 26 years.
-However, the main investments for Realty Income Corp are free-standing, single-tenant commercial properties, and the commercial real estate industry is expected to see growth in 2021.
-If that should be the case, this can be a potentially profitable addition to an investment portfolio, especially since dividends are paid monthly rather than quarterly.
+Rounding out a retirement portfolio with real estate can help you with diversification over time.
+Realty Income Corp.
+(O) has paid dividends for 28 years.
+This can be a potentially profitable addition to an investment portfolio, especially since dividends are paid monthly rather than quarterly.

 6. Dividend mutual funds